-New ASUS Transformer Pad Infinity official with 2560x1600 display, Tegra 4 processorAlex Wagner - Deputy Managing Editor, News Desk
+New ASUS Transformer Pad Infinity official with 2560x1600 display, Tegra 4 processorAlex Wagner - Editorial Director of News and Content

 Today ASUS helped to kick off Computex 2013 in Taiwan, and it did so with a handful of new Android-powered products.
 ASUS Chairman Jonney Shih kicked the keynote off with a quick introduction of the new Transformer Pad Infinity, an updated version of the device that the company debuted in 2012.
 While the two products share the same name, the new model features a much beefier spec list, including a bump up to a 2560x1600 resolution display.
 The full spec rundown for the refreshed Transformer Pad Infinity is as follows: